TheVenetianWolf/Fenrir/README.md

-# 🐺 FENRIR — Defense Simulation Dashboard
+# 🐺 FENRIR: Defense Simulation Dashboard

 **FENRIR** is an open-source, real-time missile guidance simulation dashboard built with **Python** and **Streamlit**.
 It visualises pursuit and intercept dynamics in a clean, interactive interface designed for education, research, and experimentation.